Guild of One-Name Studies

-I'm going to limit my first searches to IGOE and IGO, and then take on the variants of JAGO, and JAGOE, which may or may not be related.
+I'm working on IGOE, IGO, JAGO, and JAGOE with the 1901 and 1911 Ireland Censuses.
 From some initial research it appears that IGOE/IGO families are mainly from mid and western Ireland and are Roman Catholic.
 The JAGO/JAGOE families seem to center around Cork and more southern Ireland and Cornwall in England, and are Protestant.
-This will need further consideration.

-Right now I am focusing on the IGOE families found in the 1901 and 1911 Irish census and putting family groups into Legacy.
+Right now I am focusing on the IGO/IGOE families found in the 1901 and 1911 Irish census and putting family groups into Legacy.
 This task is taking longer than expected (no surprise to anyone who has been working on a one name study I'm sure).
-I want to add the birth, marriage, and death records available in Ireland after which I'll try to make some decisions about the IGOE surname.
+I want to add the birth, marriage, and death records available in Ireland after which I'll try to make some decisions about the IGOE and IGO surnames.
 I'll try to incorporate any Griffith's Valuation information if I can track any families back that far.

-Then I'll tackle the IGO families in Ireland.
-But...I have run across at least 62 other variants or deviants such as EAGO, EIGO, IAGO, etc. so it appears that I'll be sorting through these sometime in the future.
+Then I'll tackle the possible 62 other variants or deviants such as EAGO, EIGO, IAGO, etc. so it appears that I'll be sorting through these sometime in the future.